Richard Enderlin

 Richard Enderlin (January 11, 1843 – February 11, 1930) was a musician and United States Army soldier who received a Medal of Honor for the heroism he displayed when fighting in the Battle of Gettysburg in 1863.

 Gettysburg

-Enderlin was born in Germany and grew up in Chillicothe, Ohio.
+Enderlin was born in the Grand Duchy of Baden and grew up in Chillicothe, Ohio.
 He enlisted in the Army in November 1861.
 Enderlin thought his unit was not directly engaged, so the bugler voluntarily joined the defense of Cemetery Ridge.
-On July 2, during combat, George Nixon III (the grandfather of American President Richard Nixon) was mortally wounded and was carried out of harm's way by Enderlin.
+On July 2, during combat, George Nixon III (the great-grandfather of American President Richard Nixon) was mortally wounded and was carried out of harm's way by Enderlin.
 For this action, he was promoted to sergeant the next day, and received the Medal of Honor on September 11, 1897.

 Enderlin was later wounded in his right foot at the Battle of Dallas, and served in the Veteran Reserve Corps until his discharge in May 1865.

 Enderlin is buried at Grandview Cemetery, Chillicothe, Ross County, Ohio, US.